mrzaizai2k/mrzaizai2k/README.md

 - LONG Centre for Educational (Algorithm Engineer)
 - NAM A Bank (Lead Machine Learning Engineer)

-""You want WEAPONS?
-BOOKS are the best weapon in the world.
-ARM YOURSELF!""
-Looking for an affordable but efficient solution for your MACHINE LEARNING/ DEEP LEARNING tasks?
-You’ve come to the right place!

 Here is what I offer:
 - Present fluently in English https://youtu.be/2nnarNmz9tk